Revealing the canalizing structure of Boolean functions: Algorithms and applications: Applications

 \section{Applications}

-In this section, we present two applications that utilize the canalizing structure of an NCF: converting the function into disjunctive normal form (Sec.~\ref{sec:DNF}), and reverse-engineering an unknown function from (partial) knowledge of its layers (Sec.~\ref{sec:rev-eng}).
+In this section, we present two applications that utilize the canalizing structure of an NCF: converting the function into disjunctive normal form (Section~\ref{sec:DNF}), and reverse-engineering an unknown function from (partial) knowledge of its layers (Section~\ref{sec:rev-eng}).